 - You Can't Skip the Exercises.
 Everything else can help to reduce inflammation to the point that you can rehab your knee, but you are still going to have to do the work.

-These days, I'm able to work out without restriction, and I believe the oils have strengthened my joints so that I’m able to avoid re-injury.
+These days, I'm able to work out without restriction.
+The only thing I really can't do without discomfort is put direct pressure on my knee.
+(As you do when you do a push-up from the knees.).
 I honestly never thought I'd do a lunge or squat again.
 I can.
 Recently, I added Kettlebells to the mix.

 I am so glad I said no to surgery and began searching for home remedies for ligament tear in knee.
 I know that essential oils for knee pain and healing combined with supplements, diet and rehab won't work for everyone, but I am so grateful that they worked for me.

 If you have ever healed a knee naturally or have a ligament tear in knee home remedy that has worked for you, I'd love to hear your story!